jma280/claude-use-cases/README.md

 ## How the AI-built tools work (i want to update this)

-Each tool follows the same pattern.
-No manual coding required:

-1. A real situation comes up
-2. I describe what I need to Claude in plain English.
-No specs, no wireframes.
-3. Claude builds it, iterates, and updates files directly on my computer via filesystem access
-4. I narrate what I observe in real time.
-Claude classifies, logs, and flags.
+Each entry here started as a real problem, described in plain English.
+No specs, no wireframes, no pre-planning.
+The builds vary in shape — some are local tools, some are automations, some are frameworks.
+What's consistent is the process: describe the problem, iterate in real time, ship something that actually works.

 **To run any tool locally:**